FarahDvp/quarkus-practice/README.md

 # quarkus-practice
-This project demonstrates various capabilities of Quarkus, a supersonic subatomic Java framework.
+This project demonstrates various capabilities of Quarkus, a supersonic subatomic Java framework

 ## Key Features: